All Episodes

 Props on the work and hope to see us in the future.

-If you haven't followed that, this is an insane case, Myron.
+Hey, so Ezra Miller, if you haven't followed that, this is an insane case, Myron.

 It's been in multiple, multiple jurisdictions.

-Declares himself as transgender.
+He declares himself as transgender.

-I would love to show you a played it on my channel, the video of him getting arrested, and he tries to say I'm transgender, non-binary, and therefore uh male cops can't touch me.
+I would love to show you, I've played it on my channel, the video of him getting arrested.

-I need a female cop, like or a non-binary cop to pat me down and trying to say he's allergic to handcuffs.
+I need a female cop, like, or a non-binary cop to pat me down.

 I mean, all sorts of stuff.

-You know, to protect him when he can, but he's also grooming children, and he's already got restraining orders in two different jurisdictions, uh, based on families of transgender children that he's uh slept in the same bed with.
+And he's already got restraining orders in two different jurisdictions based on families of transgender children that he's slept in the same bed with.

-He's kind of showed up with at their house with guns and a flak vest and intimidated the parents, and it's giving more complicated because some of the kids who are trans who kind of you know, you know, rebelling against their parents, they're like, Oh no, it was okay what we did together.
+And it's getting even more complicated because some of the kids who are trans who kind of, you know, rebelling against their parents, they're like, oh, no, it was okay what we did together.

-So it's a really complicated one, and now uh Sony is having to do this distancing with him, right?
+And now Sony is having to do this distancing with him, right?

 He just issued an apology, kind of admitting that he did these things in a way.

-I think we could definitely cover it on Fed as the criminal stuff goes forward.
+As the criminal stuff comes forward, I think we could definitely cover it on FEDA.

 We definitely we definitely can.

-The reason why you know, I'm all for the conspiracy theories, guys.
+The reason why, you know, I'm all for the conspiracy theories, guys.

 But the reason why I heavily doubt it is because all the conspiracy theories, all they do is they don't really challenge the facts.

-All they do is say, Well, what about this?
+All they do is say, well, what about this?

-And what about etc.?
+And what about it, etc.?

-They don't really debunk the fact that like Osama was sitting there taking the uh like you know, taking credit for the 9-11 attacks, the bombings of the USS Cole, like they had a deep hatred for the United States.
+They don't really debunk the fact that like Osama was sitting there taking like, you know, taking credit for the 9-11 attacks and bombings of the USS Cole.

-There were 19 guys that were caught, you know, that uh fraudulently procured visas to come into the United States.
+There were 19 guys that were caught, you know, that fraudulently procured visas to come into the United States.

-Are just talking about oh, well, it was an inside demolition, all this other stuff, but they're not necessarily disproving that it was a terrorist attack either.
+But they're not necessarily disproving that it was a terrorist attack either.

-So I mean, again, I'm all for conspiracy theories.
+So, I mean, again, I'm all for conspiracy theories.

-I will go ahead and watch this Pearl Harbor thing because a bunch of people have been telling me to watch this documentary, the the new Pearl Harbor.
+I will go ahead and watch this Pearl Harbor thing because a bunch of people have been telling me to watch this documentary, the new Pearl Harbor.

-Um, I remember watching Loose Change back in the day that I remember that shit.
+So I remember watching Loose Change back in the day.

 Oh, that was a good one.